latent-to/developer-docs/docs/staking-and-delegation/delegation.md

 - See also [Validators: Acquiring stake](../validators/index.md#acquiring-stake).

 :::tip tips
 Validators/delegates can configure their take.
 The default value is 18%.
-See [Setting your delegate take](#setting-your-delegate-take).
+See [`btcli sudo set-take`](../btcli#btcli-sudo-set-take).

 Minimum required stake for nominators is 0.1 TAO.
 :::